On the structure of affine flat group schemes over discrete valuation rings, II: Prudence of flat group schemes and projectivity of the underlying Hopf algebra

 (3) This is a simple consequence of (2). \end{proof}

 We now head towards the proof of Theorem \ref{17.10.2016--6}.
 In fact, this theorem is a consequence of the ensuing result, which therefore becomes the object of our efforts.
-(To state it, we employ the notion of the diptych \cite[Section 4]{DHdS15}.)
+To state it, we employ the notion of the diptych \cite[Section 4]{DHdS15}, briefly recalled here for the convenience of the reader.
+Given an arrow $u:\ch\to\cg$ of $(\bb{FGSch}/R)$, there are two reasonable ways to define its image: the closed subgroup scheme of $\cg$ cut out by the kernel of $u^\#:R[\cg]\to R[\ch]$ (the schematic image of $u$) and the spectrum of the saturation of $u^\#(R[\cg])$ in $R[\ch]$.
+If $\Ps$ stands for the former and $\Ps'$ for the latter, we then have a commutative diagram